vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 1. All the funds from market specific accounts get released to appropriate accounts; the insurance pool perhaps after the delay to allow for transfer into a successor market.
 1. Market gets deleted.

-### Market (Spot) gets closed via a governance proposal (<a name="0043-MKTL-008" href="#0043-MKTL-008">0043-MKTL-008</a>)

-1. Once the governance proposal to close the market gets enacted any auction that the market may be in gets uncrossed and trades get generated.
-1. All the other orders are cancelled and no further trades get generated.
-1. Any new orders get rejected.
-1. Liquidity commitments cannot be modified or cancelled.
-1. All the funds from market specific accounts get released to appropriate accounts.
-1. Market gets deleted.

 ### Market gets suspended via a governance proposal